Why agility is key for improving customer experience in insurance

 Historically, there was a significant information asymmetry between the insurance company and its customers.
 Gradually, this asymmetry is disappearing as new; innovative insurance solutions are introduced to the market, and the ways consumers can get informed grow exponentially.

-Digital transformation enables customers to research insurance products on their own, without having to rely on brokers and agents as exclusive sources of information as often has been in the past.
+Digital transformation solutions enable customers to research insurance products independently without relying on brokers and agents as exclusive sources of information as often has been in the past.

 Customers are increasingly knowledgeable about risk, product offerings, and their options.

 Today, insurers have to compete with the very best customer experience across all industries, and insurance is increasingly becoming a product that is bought instead of sold.

 In the digital world, consumers have more power than ever before.
 The information flows have been democratized, with consumers having access to customer feedback, reviews, and detailed comparison sites at their fingertips.
 Brand loyalty is a thing of the past, with consumers switching providers often and willing to shift to a new provider if their offer seems compelling.

 Insurance is a complex industry, and the simplicity of the overall customer experience is a key attraction driver.
 Simplicity is an essential driver for customer engagement, and insurers are increasingly taking the lead from digital transformation in financial services and banking.

 Customer experience is increasingly becoming a critical competitive advantage and differentiator for insurers looking to attract new customers and retain existing ones.